What are the types of theatre stages and auditoria?

 These are outdoor theatres that do not have a roof, although sometimes parts of the stage or audience seating will be covered.
 These stages may make use of the natural light as it changes during the day, particularly sunset.

-Image showing the Rutland Open Air Theatre.
+The auditorium of Rutland Open Air Theatre.

 Site-specific theatre is usually performed in a non-traditional theatre space such as a pub, home or warehouse, often reflecting the history, atmosphere or experiences of a particular location.